tvm1/yamlif/README.md

 ### Basic menu structure

 Example below defines top menu with title (which should be always present) that contains one page `general_setup` and one submenu `bus_opts`.
-Page general_setup  contains checkbox `cross_compiler_prefix` that is checked by default and textbox `kernel_log_buffer` that has default value `64`.
+Page `general_setup ` contains checkbox `cross_compiler_prefix` that is checked by default and textbox `kernel_log_buffer` that has default value `64`.
 Submenu `bus_opts` contains page `pci_access_mode` that contains a read-only textdisplay element `warning_pci` that is viewable by user.
 Below the textdisplay there's group of radiobuttons and one of them is enabled.

 YAML file can have predefined shell command that can be executed with R key from menu.
-Name of command or script is defined in top menu.
+Name of command or script is defined in top menu with `commands` key.
 This is mostly useful when user wants to do certain external action after he saves some data.

+All objects (`page`, `menu`, `checkbox`) should use unique IDs.
+Application uses IDs to navigate through the YAML structure.
+IDs are not visible in interface, only titles are.

 ``` YAML
 ---